 How Big Data is Changing

-the Face of Humanitarian Response
+the Face of Humanitarian Action

 Taylor and Francis Press

-Endorsed by Harvard, MIT, Stanford, Oxford,
+Endorsed by experts at Harvard, MIT, Stanford, Oxford,

 UN, Red Cross, World Bank, USAID and many others.